linea-it/docs/docs/en/sci-platforms/pz_server.md

 - 4: Very high confidence (>99%)
 - 6: Star (non-extragalactic)

-###### Object types
+###### Instrument types
 - `s`: Spectroscopic
 - `g`: Grism
 - `p`: Photometric

-If the catalog is **user-uploaded**, users are responsible for ensuring that the columns `z_flag_homogenized` and `type_homogenized` are present in the dataset.
+If the catalog is **user-uploaded**, users are responsible for ensuring that the columns `z_flag_homogenized` and `instrument_type_homogenized` are present in the dataset.
 These column names must match exactly and follow the standard system described above.
 Even if the catalog includes a `survey` column and the original quality flags, automatic translation may not work if the survey is not yet supported in the internal YAML — or if the translation for that survey depends on conditions involving specific columns that may be missing from the user’s dataset.
 Providing homogenized columns directly is the only way to guarantee correct behavior for user-uploaded catalogs.

 Additionally, the pipeline flags objects that fall within key Deep Drilling Fields ([LSST DP1](https://dp1.lsst.io/index.html) regions), such as ECDFS, EDFS, 47 Tuc, Fornax, and others.